grantcarthew/start-prototype/docs/cli/start-config-role.md

 ## Description

-Manages role (system prompt) configuration in config files.
-Roles define the AI agent's persona and behavior.
+Manages role configuration in config files.
+Roles define the AI agent's persona and behavior (system prompts).
 Roles are passed to agents via the `{role}` and `{role_file}` placeholders in agent commands.

 **Role management operations:**